Addres:

 Overview

 This trek showcases the unparalleled beauty of the far west region of Nepal.
 The beauty of this trek is unmatched.
-This trek is an undamaged and less traveled destination.
+This trek is an undamaged and less-traveled destination.
 The major attractions of the trek are the remote villages, the rural lifestyle of locals, locals working in the field, and Tibetan Buddhist monasteries.
 You will not only witness the Saipal Himal but also see the other major peaks in this trek.
 The peaks you will see are Thado Dhunga, Rajamba, Kapchuli, Mt.
 Nandadevi, Api, and Nampa.
-You will be surprised by the diverse flora and fauna through this trek.
+You will be surprised by the diverse flora and fauna on this trek.

 Itinerary